 My first year I stayed at the Comfort Inn.
 It’s awesome because it’s right across the street so it’s not hard to run across back to your room between sessions to drop stuff off.

 My second year I stayed further away at the Best Western.
-The BW was nice but you need a car (or roommate with a car 😏) to get back and forth.
-For my second year it would have been smart of me to stay at the Marriott since I was pumping milk between classes….
-I could have run the milk up to the room instead of hauling a cooler around – but you probably don’t have that issue! haha
+The BW was nice but you probably want a car or bicycle (or roommate with a car 😏) to get back and forth.
+For my second year it would have been smart of me to stay at the Marriott since I was pumping milk between classes…. (#newmomlife) I could have run the milk up to the room instead of hauling a cooler around – but you probably don’t have that issue! haha

 Other off site options – rent an Airbnb or Motel 6 (heard mixed reviews on Motel 6… so maybe not)